billbuchanan/csn09112/coursework/README.md

 unzip Archive.zip
 </pre>

-<p>Go to your Windows machine on the DMZ, and download the ZIP file (Archive.zip).
+<p>You can test the bot and controller to capture and test your traces or use vSoC.
+For vSoC, go to your Windows machine on the DMZ, and download the ZIP file (Archive.zip).
 Otherwise download the controller to the Kali machine on the DMZ, and run:</p>

 <pre>
 mono controller.exe